 Interstate 495 parallels U.S. 13 and the Delaware River east of Downtown Wilmington.
-The freeway begins at the Interstate 95 & 295 interchange complex near the city of Newport.
-East from there the six-lane highway travels between the Christina River and a landfill through to Rogers Corner and the South Bridge section of Wilmington.
+The freeway begins at the interchange complex with I-95, I-295 and SR 141 near the city of Newport.
+East from there the six lane highway travels between the Christina River and a landfill to Rogers Corner and the South Bridge section of Wilmington.
 Turning northward by the Port of Wilmington, I-495 elevates onto a high level bridge across the Christina River.
 Travelers crossing the span are afforded views of the distance Delaware Memorial Bridge to the southeast and the Wilmington skyline to the northwest.

 Interstate 495 Mileage: 11.47

 Source: Delaware Vehicle Volume Summary 2019 (Traffic Counts) - Delaware Department of Transportation (DelDOT).

 Constructed between 1968 and 1977,1 Interstate 495 completed a long-needed six-lane by-pass of Interstate 95 around the city of Wilmington along the Delaware River.
 Ken Weaverling posted to misc.transport.road on 10/2/99:

 Did you know when I-495 in Delaware was originally built in the late 70s, it was a four lane pike and then before it was opened but after the concrete was down, a decision was made to make it six lanes?
 This decision delayed the opening for a few months.

 Between 1979 and 1982, the Wilmington Viaduct along Interstate 95 was reconstructed.
 During this project through traffic was diverted onto Interstate 495 coinciding with a designation change where I-95 was rerouted to bypass Wilmington and the former route was temporarily changed to Interstate 895.
 AASHTO approved the renumbering of I-495 as I-95 on June 28, 1978 and the reversion to the original numbering on November 14, 1980.